Dubbing: South Africa

 In South Africa, many television programs were dubbed in Afrikaans, with the original soundtrack (usually in English, but sometimes Dutch or German) "simulcast" in FM stereo on Radio 2000.
-These included US series such as The Six Million Dollar Man, (Steve Austin: Die Man van Staal) Miami Vice (Misdaad in Miami), Beverly Hills 90210, and the German detective series Derrick.
+These included US series such as The Six Million Dollar Man (Steve Austin: Die Man van Staal), Miami Vice (Misdaad in Miami), Beverly Hills 90210, and the German detective series Derrick.

 As a result of the boycott by the British actors' union Equity, which banned the sale of most British television programs, the puppet series The Adventures of Rupert Bear was dubbed into South African English, as the original voices had been recorded by Equity voice artists.

 This practice has declined as a result of the reduction of airtime for the language on SABC TV, and the increase of locally produced material in Afrikaans on other channels like KykNet.
 Similarly, many programs, such as The Jeffersons, were dubbed into Zulu, but this has also declined as local drama production has increased.
 However, some animated films, such as Maya the Bee, have been dubbed in both Afrikaans and Zulu by local artists.
 In 2018, eExtra began showing the Turkish drama series Paramparça dubbed in Afrikaans as Gebroke Harte or "Broken Hearts", the first foreign drama to be dubbed in the language for twenty years.
-On extra they have many Turkish series.
-Kara Sevda which is Bittersoet.
-They also have Istanbullu Gelin which is Deur dik en deun.
-They have Yasak Elma which is Doodsondes.
-They also have Elif.